-There are many other effective stretches you can do.
+There are many other stretches to improve flexibility.
 Try to work all your major muscles to keep your body balanced and flexible.

 Flexibility leads to increased mobility and the autonomy to complete what needs to be done on any given day.
 Mobility is something we should never take for granted.
-Improve your flexibility by taking a few minutes every day to stretch.
-My favorite time to do this is right when I wake up.
+Spend a few minutes everyday implementing these stretches to improve flexibility.
+My favorite time to stretch is right when I wake up.

 You’ll have better posture and balance and won’t experience the devastating consequences of being dependent on others as you age.
 Commit today to improve and maintain your flexibility so you can do all the things that bring you joy!

 What do you do to maintain your flexibility?
-I would love if you’d share your tips and suggestions.
-Please take the time to leave a comment below!
+I would love it if you took the time to share your experience.
+Let me know in the comments:)